Origins of the American Civil War: Nullification crisis

 Violence seemed a real possibility early in 1833 as Jacksonians in Congress introduced a "Force Bill" authorizing the President to use the federal Army and Navy in order to enforce acts of Congress.
 No other state had come forward to support South Carolina, and the state itself was divided on its willingness to continue the showdown with the federal government.
 The crisis ended when Clay and Calhoun worked to devise a compromise tariff.
 Both sides later claimed victory.
 Calhoun and his supporters in South Carolina claimed a victory for nullification, insisting that it had forced the revision of the tariff.
 Jackson's followers, however, saw the episode as a demonstration that no single state could assert its rights by independent action.

 Calhoun, in turn, devoted his efforts to building up a sense of Southern solidarity so that when another standoff should come, the whole section might be prepared to act as a bloc in resisting the federal government.
-As early as 1830, in the midst of the crisis, Calhoun identified the right to own slaves – the foundation of the plantation agricultural system – as the chief southern minority right being threatened:
+As early as 1830, in the midst of the crisis, Calhoun identified the right to own slaves – the foundation of the plantation agricultural system – as the chief southern minority right being threatened.
+In 1833, Jackson wrote "the tariff was only the pretext, and disunion and Southern confederacy the real object.

-I consider the tariff act as the occasion, rather than the real cause of the present unhappy state of things.
-The truth can no longer be disguised, that the peculiar domestick [sic] institution of the Southern States and the consequent direction which that and her soil have given to her industry, has placed them in regard to taxation and appropriations in opposite relation to the majority of the Union, against the danger of which, if there be no protective power in the reserved rights of the states they must in the end be forced to rebel, or, submit to have their paramount interests sacrificed, their domestic institutions subordinated by Colonization and other schemes, and themselves and children reduced to wretchedness.

-On May 1, 1833, Jackson wrote of this idea, "the tariff was only the pretext, and disunion and Southern confederacy the real object.
 The next pretext will be the negro, or slavery question."

 The issue appeared again after 1842's Black Tariff.
 A period of relative free trade followed 1846's Walker Tariff, which had been largely written by Southerners.
 Northern industrialists (and some in western Virginia) complained it was too low to encourage the growth of industry.